 3. Wear Either Eye-Catching Accessories OR Prints

 If you’re wearing something with an eye-catching print, ensure the accessories are less, well, eye-catching.
-A good example is how this floral dress by Reformation, below, is offset by a nude shoe and matching, solid red bag, allowing the dress to really shine.
+A good example is how this floral dress by Reformation, below, is offset by a nude shoe.
+Accessorize with a solid red bag, allowing the dress to really shine.

 4. Don’t Hide Collars Under Bulky Scarves

-If your coat has a big collar like this faux fur number below, a huge scarf will ruin the look – and probably isn’t necessary with such a big, cozy collar.
+If your coat has a big collar like this faux fur number below, a huge scarf will ruin the look – and probably isn’t necessary with such a big, cozy collar such as this vegan peacoat by Free People.
 However, if you are wearing a coat without a collar or with a small one, wearing a bulky scarf could just add some charm, as well as warmth!

 5. Avoid Black Shoes When Wearing Pastels

 If you’re wearing a full pastel outfit, you should opt for footwear in a lighter shade.
 A black shoe will ruin your entire look.
-A good example is how this ethical pink outfit by Gabriela Hearst is offset by grey shoes and rust accessories – they don’t stand out too much from the pretty cotton-candy hue of the jacket and pants.
+A good example is how this ethical pink outfit by ME+EM is offset by white sneakers – they don’t stand out too much from the pretty cotton-candy hue of the jacket and pants.